 Richard Lovell Edgeworth

-1 portrait on display in Room 13: miniature case at the National Portrait Gallery
+7 of 17 portraits on display in the Room 13: miniature case at the National Portrait Gallery

 - Extended Catalogue Entry